 It is easy to locate the stables, since it is near the first temple.
 The men tending the horses will approach every visitor and offer the tour ride.
-They will accompany us along the way and hold the horse’s rein, especially in difficult path, but whenever we are confident enough, they will let us ride by ourselves.
+They will accompany you along the way and hold the horse’s rein, especially in difficult path, but whenever you are confident enough, they will let you ride by yourselves.
 The horses are very tame and well trained.
-They even know where to go, so we only need to hold the rein to steady ourselves and keep them away from eating the grasses along the way :)
+They even know where to go, so you only need to hold the rein to steady yourselves and keep them away from eating the grasses along the way :)

 There are three options of the horse ride, depending how

-many temples we visit.
+many temples you want to visit.
 We, at the ExploreSunda.com, recommends to take

 the one that visits all nine temples plus a hot water spring.
 Although